FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 - O Ring and gamma seal lid

 While this is made for a rifle, you can use it to stash anything you want.
 If you desire a large stash point somewhere, this will hold a lot.
-Sure this tube is over $100, but the volume it holds makes it worth consideration.
+Sure this tube is pretty expensive, but the volume it holds makes it worth consideration.
 Of course, if you want to stash a rifle for the long term, this is a quality solution.
 The long length and large diameter mean you can stash even large rifles like RPKs.

 Resisting rust, corrosion, and moisture is very important!